 Case studies

-Heart Rate and Activity Measurements as Welfare Indicators in Aquaculture
+Star-Oddis physio-loggers make it possible to use Heart rate, Activity, Temperature and Depth as Welfare Indicators in Aquaculture

 Several recent papers explore the use of Star-Oddi’s leadless heart rate and activity loggers in Atlantic Salmon (Salmo salar), an important and valuable fish for aquaculture.

-The papers highlight various practical aspects of measuring heart rate and activity in fish, including anesthetics, surgical approach, and recovery, as well as discussing how heart rate and activity measurements can provide information on diurnal rhythms, routine behaviors, stress levels and subsequent recovery trajectories.
+The papers highlight various practical aspects of measuring heart rate and activity in fish, including anaesthetics, surgical approach, and recovery, as well as discussing how heart rate and activity measurements can provide information on diurnal rhythms, routine behaviours, stress levels and subsequent recovery trajectories.
 This information can be used as a continuous welfare indicator during aquaculture practices.

 Swimming performance unaffected by bio-loggers